 There are other reasons for the use of neti such as the stimulation of various nerve endings in the nose; this leads to improvement in the brain and organs to which these nerves connect and also helps in the stimulation of ajna chakra, the midbrain psychic center.

 Equipment - What kind of equipment do we need?
 A pot or lota (pitcher) should be used to introduce salt water into the nostrils.
 There are various designs and even a teapot can be used if nothing else is available.
-We recommend the shape of the post to be as shown in the provided picture.
+I recommend the shape of the pot to be as shown in the provided picture at the top of this blog.
 This pot is known as a neti lota.
 It can be made of brass or any other suitable material which does not contaminate water, but the important thing to remember is that the nozzle on the end of the spout should be suitably sized so that the end fits comfortably into your nostril.

 In conclusion, salt water is ideal for jala neti, because while it thoroughly cleans the nostrils of impurities it is not absorbed into the delicate nasal membranes.
 As such no discomfort will be felt when the water flows through the nose.